 Operations management ensures the business’ overall operations continuously run efficiently, delivering for customers in the most efficient manner possible.
 Operations managers oversee the core business process that transforms an input into an output.
 For example, an operations manager in an automobile factory would supervise the production of the vehicle; an operations manager in a business services organization would oversee account management practices.
 Unlike projects, these processes generally do not have an end date, as they are core to the business and therefore, continuous.

-Project vs. Operation
+Project Management vs. Operations Management

 What Operations Management and Project Management Have in Common